-Several "Range Of Day" intervals can be created.
-This allows you to easily define multiple execution time ranges for any one day.
+Multiple "Range Of Day" intervals can be created.
+This allows multiple execution times to be easily defined.

 • Day of Week

 The "filtering" interval type "Day of Week" can be used to select the week-days on which the job is to be executed.
 This is defined in the Setup field by choosing the relevant weekdays.